MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 ## Prerequisites

-- [Add copilot to your site](../getting-started/enable-chatbot.md#add-a-copilot) in Power Pages design studio.
+- [Add a copilot to your site](../getting-started/enable-chatbot.md#add-a-copilot) in Power Pages design studio.
 - Install Dynamics 365 customer service app in the environment where the site is created.

 ## Configure agent hand-off in Copilot studio